victor-abz/grm-mobile-app/docs/watermelondb-sync-implementation.md

 #### Field Alignment Strategy (ELIMINATE MAPPING COMPLEXITY)
 **CRITICAL**: Verify WatermelonDB fields match Frappe exactly, fix mismatches:
+**NOTE** ENsure you reset the migration to version 1, assumin g we are starting from scratch, all apps will reset. then the schema will be with corrected data.

 **Step 1 - Field Verification (CRITICAL MISMATCHES IDENTIFIED)**: